Reading a Licor LI-6800 Excel log file

 serial number; these entries are included with the "preamble" in the output

-from read_licor_6800_Excel
+from read_licor_6800_Excel.

-, these user remarks will
+When include_user_remark_column is TRUE, these user remarks will

-each row in the table, the entry in the user_remark
+each row in the table, the entry in the user_remark column will be set

 to the most recent user remark.